 Georgia Environmental Protection Division Announces Annual Ban on Open Burning

-Beginning May 1, the Georgia Environmental Protection Division (EPD) open burning ban will be in effect for 47 Georgia counties.
-The ban will begin June 1 in seven additional counties, which were given extra time to clear vegetative debris from April storms.
-(Banks, Catoosa, Chattooga, Floyd, Gordon, Upson and Walker counties.)
+Beginning May 1, the Georgia Environmental Protection Division (EPD) open burning ban will be in effect for 54 Georgia counties.
+The open burning ban has been in place during the summer ozone season since 2005.

-Citizens can access more information on the open burning ban by visiting https://epd.georgia.gov/ and clicking on “Open Burning Rules for Georgia” under Popular Topics, or by calling the EPD District Office serving their area.
+Citizens can access more information on the open burning ban by visiting https://epd.georgia.gov/air-protection-branch/open-burning-rules-georgia, or by calling the EPD District Office serving their area.

 - Mountain District Office (Atlanta): 404-362-2671 Carroll, Clayton, Coweta, DeKalb, Douglas, Fayette, Fulton, Gwinnett, Heard, Henry, Rockdale, and Spalding counties.